Sienci-Labs/Resources/mill-one/mo-the-basics/mo-cutting-tools.md

 ### Cutting tool suggestions

-If you’ve come looking for some tool recommendations, this is a list that we've put together for the slightly more experienced CNCer, or a beginner that's ready to try something new (in your choice of either HSS or solid carbide):
+If you've come looking for some tool recommendations, this is a list that we've put together for the slightly more experienced CNCer, or a beginner that's ready to try something new (in your choice of either HSS or solid carbide):

 <b>Experimental bits</b>
 <ul>
-  <li>1/8”, 1-flute end mill (for foam, plastics, and aluminum)</li>
+  <li>1/8", 1-flute end mill (for foam, plastics, and aluminum)</li>
-  <li>1/8”, 4-flute end mill (for soft metals)</li>
+  <li>1/8", 4-flute end mill (for soft metals)</li>
   <li>Some smaller end mills around 2mm (for more detailed cutting)</li>
   <li>Smaller ballnose mills around 2mm (for more detailed contouring)</li>
   <li>1/4", 2-flute end mill (for bulk removing wood)</li>